nicktehrany/Distributed-Algorithms/README.md

 Algorithm for creating minimum weight spanning trees in an asynchronous network.
 # Build

-We are utilizing maven as project manegement tool and JUnit for unit testing.
-Each exercise contains some unit tests, ranging from very simple to more advanced setups.
+We are utilizing maven as project manegement tool and exercise 1 uses JUnit for unit testing.
 Build instructions for each exercise are in their respective directory.